 Dye Penetrant Inspection

-Dye Penetrant Inspection is a non-destructive test method used for finding discontinuities that are open to the surface of the component being examined.
-The testing involves the application of a liquid dye penetrant to the component.
+As a non-destructive test, dye penetrant inspection is used for finding discontinuities that are open to the surface of the component being inspected.
+The test involves the application of a liquid dye penetrant.
 The wetting action of the dye will cause it to fill any cracks present.
-The part is then cleaned and a developer is applied to draw the dye out of the crack, thus making the crack visible.
+Then the part is cleaned, and a developer applied to draw the colour out of the crack, which makes the crack visible.

 In-Situ Field Metallography

-In-Situ Field Metallography is often used in assessments of industrial, high temperature equipment such as steam lines, but can also be used in other applications.
-It is the non-destructive testing method which creates a replica to allow the examination of the microstructure of the equipment without the need to section (cut) it.
+Often used in assessments of industrial, high-temperature equipment such as steam lines, in-situ field metallography can also be used in other applications.
+It creates a replica which allows the examination of the equipment’s microstructure without the need to cut it.

-This non-destructive, metallographic replica technique can be performed in-situ, and involves (i) grinding and polishing of the sample surface to a mirror finish, (ii) chemical etching to expose the microstructure, (iii) the application of a plastic foil to ‘carbon copy’ an impression of the microstructure.
-This ‘carbon copy’ impression of the microstructure on the plastic foil can then be analyzed under microscope.
+This non-destructive, metallographic replication is performed in-situ.
+It involves grinding and polishing the sample’s surface to a mirror finish, chemical etching to expose the microstructure, and applying a plastic foil to make an impression of the microstructure.
+This carbon copy impression can then be microscopically analyzed.

-The microstructure of the tested material can assist with the remaining life assessment of high pressure and temperature components.
+The microstructure of the tested material can assist with the remaining life assessment of high-pressure and high-temperature components.

 Magnetic Particle Inspection

-Magnetic particle inspection is a technique for locating surface and sub-surface discontinuities (ie. cracks) in ferromagnetic material.
-When a magnetic field is applied to the component being tested a “leakage field” (a break in the magnetic field) will be created at any discontinuities on the part.
-When very fine ferromagnetic particles are applied in conjunction with the magnetic field, they are drawn into the discontinuity, making it visible to the naked eye.
+Magnetic particle inspection locates surface and sub-surface cracks in ferromagnetic material.
+A magnetic field is applied to the tested component and a break in the magnetic field is created at the points of discontinuity.
+When fine ferromagnetic particles are applied in conjunction with the magnetic field, they are drawn into the discontinuity, making it visible to the naked eye.

-Testlabs International Ltd. offers both wet and dry magnetic particle inspection, as well as both florescent and visible-light magnetic particle inspection.
-The following figures are examples of wet fluorescent magnetic particle inspection in which the discontinuities, or cracks, of the components are made visible by use of ultraviolet light.
+Testlabs International offers both wet and dry magnetic particle inspection, as well as fluorescent and visible-light magnetic particle inspection.

-The Onsite Digital Microscope can be easily brought to any jobsite for an inspection.
-It allows a magnified, high definition examination of surface imperfections (magnifications: approx..
-25X to 50X).It offers excellent depth of field and clarity.
-This microscopic tool can view and evaluate any type of surface defect which includes:
+The on-site digital microscope can be easily set up at any job site.
+The magnified, high-definition examination of surface imperfections (magnifications: approx..
+25X to 50X) offers an excellent depth of field and clarity.
+This tool can view and evaluate any surface defect, including: